My Humps: Commercial performance

-Covers
+Covers and parodies

 "My Humps" has been covered and parodied by several amateur and established acts.
 Australian novelist Jack Heath cited the song and its "objectification of women disguised as empowerment" as his primary inspiration for his 2005 style parody "Don't Stall".
 Electronic musician Peaches covered the song in 2006, altering the lyrics humorously and changing the title to "My Dumps".
 Canadian rock singer Alanis Morissette covered the song in 2007, seemingly as an April Fools' Day prank.
 In contrast to the original "My Humps", Morissette's cover is performed slowly and in the style of a ballad, with only a piano accompanying the vocal.
 On April 2, a video in which Morissette parodies Fergie's dancing moves in the original "My Humps" music video was added to the website YouTube.
 By April 3, the video was the most viewed on Technorati, and it was viewed 1.5 million times six days later.
 The video has been hosted on Morissette's official website.
 TIME stated that the parody proved that Morissette understands irony, in reference to her hit single, "Ironic".
 On April 15, Fergie confirmed to E!
 News that she thought that the parody was hilarious and genius.
 Fergie sent Alanis a cake in the shape of buttocks.

 Greeting card company American Greetings parodied the song in their Christmas e-card, "Three Wise Camels", in which the camels of the Three Wise Men rap about the gifts awaiting baby Jesus, which are sitting on their humps.
-American rapper Afroman parodied the song for his album Waiting to Inhale entitled "My Chunk".
-His lyrics have opposite meaning: he raps about his genitals and receiving money from women because he's a pimp.
-Sketch-comedy show MADtv did a parody titled "My Slump" about George W. Bush.
-New Zealander comedy duo Flight of the Conchords did a parody of the song entitled "Sugarlumps" in the second-season episode "The New Cup".